Sampling as Bandits: Evaluation-Efficient Design for Black-Box Densities: Adapting Bayesian optimization for Sampling

-Driving both exploitation and exploration is a pivotal factor in most bandit problems.
-GP-UJB gives an upper bound of the `least-error' plug-in approximation $\phi( m_n(\theta) )$ of the proportional $q(\theta)$ based on the GP posterior mean $m_n$.
-That is, we have $U_n(\theta) = \E_{f \sim \mathcal{GP}(m_n, k_n)}[ \phi( f(\theta) ) ] \ge \phi( m_n(\theta) )$ as an immediate consequence of Jensen's inequality.
-Therefore, GP-UJB admits the following decomposition into two terms that drive, respectively, exploitation and exploration:
+Driving both exploitation of past information and exploration of unexplored domains is a pivotal factor in most bandit problems.
+Notably, GP-UJB admits an interpretable decomposition into two terms that drive, respectively, exploitation and exploration.